Jonathanngamboe/AirdropFarmer/README.md

 ## Prerequisites

-- Python 3.6 or higher
+- Python 3.10
 - PostgreSQL 9.5 or higher
 - A Telegram bot token
 - An encryption key for securing user data
 - A server with SSH access and systemd (for deployment)
+- GitHub Actions (for automated deployment)

 ## Installation and Setup